PolyCash/polycash/README.md

 * * * * * root /usr/bin/php /var/www/html/polycash/src/cron/minutely.php
 ```

-Set "pageview_tracking_enabled" = true in your config.json if you want to track all pageviews.
+Set "pageview_tracking_enabled": true in your config.json if you want to track all pageviews.
 If you don't set this parameter, no IP addresses or pageviews will be tracked.

 Next, point your browser to http://localhost/install.php?key=<operator_key> where <operator_key> is the random string that you generated above.
 If Apache, MySQL and PHP are all installed correctly, PolyCash should automatically install.